AdobeDocs/experience-platform.en/help/data-governance/api/policies.md

 * A reference to a specific marketing action
 * An expression describing the data usage labels that the marketing action is restricted from being performed against

 To satisfy the latter requirement, policy definitions must include a boolean expression regarding the presence of data usage labels.
-This expression is called a **policy expression**.
+This expression is called a policy expression.

 Policy expressions are provided in the form of a `deny` property within each policy definition.
 An example of a simple `deny` object that only checks the presence of a single label would look like the following: